 Cystine solubility is also affected by urinary macromolecules and ions, both of which increase cystine's solubility.

 Worldwide and United States incidence is about 1 in 7000 population.
-Prevalence is 1/100,000 in Sweden, 1/18,000 in Japan, 1/40,00 in Australia, 1/2500 in Israel, and 1/2000 in Great Britain and Spain.
-In cystinuric stone formers, the typical patient makes about one stone every 1 to 2 years, has one surgical procedure every 3 years, and has undergone 7 surgeries by the time they are middle-aged.
+Prevalence is 1 per 100000 in Sweden, 1 per 18000 in Japan, 1 per 4000 in Australia, 1 per 2500 in Israel, and 1 per 2000 in Great Britain and Spain.
+In cystinuric stone formers, the typical patient makes about one stone every 1 to 2 years, has one surgical procedure every three years, and has undergone seven surgeries by the time they are middle-aged.

-Initial presentation of a patient with cystine stones is identical to any patient with obstructing urolithiasis.
-They typically will develop acute flank pain with hematuria often associated with nausea and vomiting.
+The initial presentation of a patient with cystine stones is identical to any patient with obstructing urolithiasis.
+They typically will develop acute flank pain with hematuria, often associated with nausea and vomiting.
 The pain will radiate around the flank towards the groin, and they often have CVA tenderness.
 Microscopic or gross hematuria is frequently present, but up to 15% of patients with obstructing stones may not have even microscopic hematuria.
-The strongest element in the history is a strong personal or family history of cystinuria and cystine stone formation.
+The strongest element in the patient history is a strong personal or family history of cystinuria and cystine stone formation.

 Since cystine contains sulfur, the urine of hyper-cystinuric individuals may have a rotten egg odor.
 Typical hexagonal cystine crystals can sometimes be seen on urinalysis in affected patients.
-When these hexagonal crystals are seen on urinalysis, it suggests supersaturation of the urine with cystine.
+When these hexagonal crystals appear on urinalysis, it suggests supersaturation of the urine with cystine.

 Total removal of all cystine stones and fragments has demonstrated reduced recurrence rates and better preservation of renal function.
 Surgery has not caused any measurable decrease in overall renal function.